jhoelzl/Magento1-Composer-Presetting/README.md

 # Magento-Presettings
-Some presetting for Magento 1.9.x
+Some presetting for Magento 1.9.x using Composer